radlfabs/flexcv/docs/index.md

 5. Include random effects and random slopes in your models.
 We use the `merf` package for this purpose
 6. Easy usage of the state-of-the-art logging dashboard `neptune` to track all of your experiments.
 7. Easy local summary of all evaluation metrics in a single table.
 8. Wrapper classes for the R `earth` package to use the powerful regression splines in Python.
+Read more about that package [here](https://www.rdocumentation.org/packages/earth/versions/5.3.2).
 9. Wrapper classes for the `statsmodels` package to use their mixed effects models inside of a `sklearn` Pipeline.
+Read more about that package [here](https://github.com/manifoldai/merf).
+10. Uses `merf` to apply correction for clustered data using the expectation maximization algorithm and supporting any `sklearn` BaseEstimator.
-10. Inner cross validation implementation that let's you push groups to the inner split in order to apply GroupKFold.
+11. Inner cross validation implementation that let's you push groups to the inner split, e.g. to apply GroupKFold.

+These are the core packages used under the hood in `flexcv`:

+1. `sklearn` - A very popular machine learning library.
+We use their Estimator API for models, the pipeline module, the StandardScaler, metrics and of course wrap around their cross validation split methods.
+Learn more [here](https://scikit-learn.org/stable/).
+2. `Optuna` - A state-of-the-art optimization package.
+We use it for parameter selection in the inner loop of our nested cross validation.
+Learn more about theoretical background and opportunities [here](https://optuna.org/).
+3. `neptune` - Awesome logging dashboard with lots of integrations.
+It is a charm in combination with `Optuna`.
+We used it to track all of our experiments. `Neptune` is quite deeply integrated into `flexcv`.
+Learn more about this great library [here](https://neptune.ai/).

 ## Contributions

 We welcome contributions to this repository.
-If you have any questions, please don't hesitate to get in contact.
+If you have any questions, please don't hesitate to get in contact by reaching out or filing a github issue.